Skip to navigation Skip to content

 • is living in a government funded or subsidised refuge or residential care facility, and

-• the state/territory welfare department has not accepted ongoing responsibility for the customer
+• the State/Territory Department has not accepted ongoing responsibility for the customer

 Unreasonable to Live at Home (UTLAH) criteria

-A student or Australian Apprentice in state care may be considered homeless if:
+A student or Australian Apprentice in State Care may be considered homeless if they meet all of the following:

-• they have reached the minimum school leaving age, and
+• they have reached the minimum school leaving age

-• are living in a government funded or subsidised refuge or residential care facility, and
+• are living in a government funded or subsidised refuge or residential care facility

-• the state/territory welfare department has not accepted ongoing responsibility for the customer
+• the State/Territory Department has not accepted ongoing responsibility for the customer

-These students or Australian Apprentices can be granted independent status based on the UTLAH criteria (homelessness), providing they supply verification of their circumstances from the state/territory welfare department.
+These students or Australian Apprentices can be granted independent status based on the UTLAH criteria (homelessness).
+They must provide verification of their circumstances from the State/Territory Department.

-Note: where the student is not considered to be in state care and does not meet the UTLAH criteria or other independence categories for ABSTUDY customers., consider Youth Allowance see Assessing independence when a customer is in state care.
+Note: where the student is not considered to be in State Care and does not meet the UTLAH criteria or other independence categories for ABSTUDY customers, consider Youth Allowance (YA).
+See Assessing independence when a customer is in State Care.

 Payee